bootchk/sleepSyncAgent/README.md

 A sleep synchronization algorithm

-Ultra low power
+Characteristics of the algorithm:

+Ultra low power:  Unit is duty-cycled, sleeping mostly without the radio on.

+Symmetric powered: no unit has more electrical power than other units.

+Distributed, non-centralized: all units have same program.
+All units may perform any role.
+No unit is responsible for gathering complete information from other units.

+Leader election: cliques form, each clique elects a master transmitting sync.
+Cliques merge.

 References

-Digi Digimesh has sleep synchronization
+Digi Corporation's Digimesh has sleep synchronization

-Reachback firefly algorithms.
+"Reachback firefly algorithm".
 But here, we elect a master.

+"time triggered communication".
+Units are synced and communicate on a schedule of slots.